 Adjustments at Work

-Web guidance can be used to make 'reasonable adjustments' in the workplace:
+External guidance on 'reasonable adjustments' in the workplace:

 - Asperger syndrome and Autism Spectrum Disorder adjustments